 YM Syed Hazrain Bin Syed Razlan Jamalullail graduated from the University of Malaya with a Bachelor's Degree in Accountancy with honours.
-He then pursued his career development in various fields, which include became a specialist in Navigation in 1980 in the UK.
-After which, RAMD Dato' Mohd Som continued to attend many courses both local and abroad.
+He then pursued his career development in various fields, which include Human Capital Development, Information Technology and Investments.